 Estarreja, Aveiro and Coimbra boast some great street art and graffiti.
 Buenos Aires Street Art‘s Matt Fox-Tucker took these photos during a drive from Lisbon to Porto.

 Many of the murals painted around Estarreja were painted for the street art festival organised by ESTAU | Estarreja Arte Urbana in 2016 including this one by Brazilian artist Bicicleta Sem Freio (above).

-This spectacular installation of a kingfisher made out of trash was painted by Portuguese street artist Bordalo II who was invited to the Birdwatching Fair in Estarreja in 2016.
-Check out where to check out more trash sculptures by Bordalo II in Lisbon
+This spectacular installation of a kingfisher made out of trash was created by Portuguese street artist Bordalo II who was invited to the Birdwatching Fair in Estarreja in 2016.
+Check out more amazing trash sculptures by Bordalo II in Lisbon here.